Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Introduction

-Several prescient review papers have highlighted the opportunities and challenges for large foundation model-assisted remote sensing change detection (RSCD) and remote sensing image change captioning (RSICC) for augmenting the capabilities of RS domain experts \citep{zhang2024good, zou2025remote, peng2025deep, li2024prospects, li2024review}.
-Promising research directions include leveraging the powerful zero-shot performance of VLMs for RSCD and RSICC tasks \citep{peng2025deep, li2024review}, incorporating multi-modal data streams into AI training \citep{li2024prospects}, and deeper explorations of interactive human-machine collaboration \citep{peng2025deep, li2024prospects}.
-Developing conversational agents with access to RSICI-specific tooling capable of providing interactive and comprehensive change interpretation and analysis represents a significant advancement \citep{liu2024change, irvin2025teochat}. \cite{liu2022remote} provide valuable insights into the rapid emergence of this field by categorising the development of new spatio-temporal VLMs for RS tasks (RS-STVLMs).
-Models capable of dual change detection and captioning (CDC) that incorporate LLM agents capable of task orchestration and exploratory conversations are of particular interest here.
-The work of Change-Agent \citep{liu2024change} specifically represents a paradigm shift in RS-STVLM development - being the first VLM capable of dual CDC to be embedded within an agent for spatio-temporal RS tasks.
+Several review papers have highlighted the opportunities and challenges for large foundation model-assisted RS change detection (RSCD) and RS image change captioning (RSICC) for augmenting domain expert capabilities \citep{zhang2024good, zou2025remote}.
+Promising directions include leveraging the zero-shot performance of VLMs for RSCD and RSICC \citep{li2024review}, incorporating multimodal data streams \citep{li2024prospects}, and deeper explorations of interactive human-machine collaboration \citep{peng2025deep}.
+Developing conversational agents with access to RSICI-specific tooling capable of providing interactive and comprehensive change interpretation represents a significant advancement \citep{liu2024change, irvin2025teochat}.
+Models capable of dual change detection and captioning (CDC) that incorporate LLM agents for task orchestration are of particular interest here - Change-Agent \citep{liu2024change} specifically represents a paradigm shift, being the first VLM capable of dual CDC embedded within an agent for spatio-temporal RS tasks.